slz2003/RFCScope-/Errata_filtering/Result_manual/9825-7/packetizer_raw_output.md

 Either enforce a min-elements constraint in the YANG model or add documentation that clarifies that an absent container versus an empty list correctly represents the intended semantics.

-**Severity:** Low
-  *Basis:* This is largely an editorial or representational concern without significant functional impact, but it could lead to misinterpretation by implementers.

-**Confidence:** Medium

-**Experts mentioning this issue:**

-- Boundary Expert: Finding-2

 ---